 You’ll sail high above the otherworldly landscape, get close enough to the “fairy chimneys” to touch, and then dip low into the valleys to get an up-close view of the cave houses.
 All while being surrounded by hundreds of other balloons which makes the already epic scenery appear to be something out of a fairy tale.
 You’ve never seen anything like it before and you won’t find an experience like it anywhere else!

 Havasu Falls in an area of northern Arizona near the Grand Canyon that is managed by the Havasupai Native American tribe.
-You’ll need to get a reservation well in advance (check out our Havasu Falls blog post about the challenging reservation process) and plan accordingly as you’ll be doing quite a bit of hiking, camping, and cooking.
+You’ll need to get a reservation well in advance and plan accordingly as you’ll be doing quite a bit of hiking, camping, and cooking.
 Once you’ve walked the 10 (mostly flat) miles through the canyon from the parking lot and set up camp along the river, you’ll be ready for a dip in the crystal clear blue water that flows down the 5 awe-inspiring waterfalls.

 Every day will offer a new adventure – whether it’s swimming underneath the famous Havasu Falls, or lounging in the tide pools above, or hiking down the slightly treacherous path to Mooney and Beaver Falls – you’ll never get bored in this pristine wonderland!